OsomePteLtd/principles/src/frontend.md

 1. Unit tests should be really "unit".
 Tend to extract smaller components, hooks and functions for testing specific logic instead of testing a big one.

-1. Use `shallowRender` if you need to test component that includes many nested children.
-So changes in child components shouldn't affect your unit test.

 1. If you need to test complicated scenario, prefer e2e over unit tests.

 1. Mocks filename on frontend is `x.fake.ts`